 Overnight: Sleeper train | Breakfast

 On arrival into Hue, we take a guided sightseeing tour with highlights including the Thien Mu Pagoda.
-This site is home to the city’s oldest monastery, whose 21-metre-high tower has become a symbol of Hue.
+This site is home to the city’s oldest monastery, whose 21-meter-high tower has become a symbol of Hue.
 We also discover the citadel, which contains the Imperial Purple Palace, an exact copy of the Forbidden City in Beijing.

 Our next stop takes us into the countryside to the Royal Tombs of the Nguyen kings, where we visit the elaborate mausoleum of Emperor Tu Duc.
 This evening there is an optional sunset cruise (payable locally) in a long boat along the gentle Perfume river, which is beautifully illuminated at night.